Mindful Return 201, the next-level course for all overwhelmed working parents, is finally here.

 Our 4 Mindful Return 201 Course Faculty are:

-- Lori Mihalich-Levin, JD, CEO & Founder of Mindful Return, healthcare lawyer, and mama of 2 redheaded elementary-school aged boys.
+- Lori Mihalich-Levin, JD, CEO & Founder of Mindful Return, healthcare lawyer, and mama of 2 redheaded, school-aged boys.

-- Lauren Gordon, MBA, full-time corporate working mom of 3 young daughters, senior HR manager at a global financial services company, and certified coach.
+- Lauren Gordon, MBA, a working mom of 3 young daughters, a former senior HR manager at a global financial services company, and a certified coach.

-- George Hwang, MD, anesthesiologist, musician, entrepreneur, and divorced dad of two young daughters.
+- George Hwang, MD, anesthesiologist, musician, entrepreneur, and remarried dad of two young daughters.

-- Sage Morgan-Hubbard, MA, diversity & inclusion champion at Brown University, mom of a son and daughter, and a full-bodied Black, Jewish, Native, Multiracial, Queer mother, poet, artist, curator, and educator.
+- Sage Morgan-Hubbard, MA, Director of Workplace and World Lab Learning at College Unbound for adult learners, mom of a son and daughter, and a full-bodied Black, Jewish, Native, Multiracial, Queer mother, poet, artist, curator, and educator.

 Working with Lauren, George, and Sage to develop this course has been some of the most professional fun I’ve had in ages, and I can’t wait to share their wisdom with you.